jordantjh/re-root/README.md

 4. Assume "Driver" command for the same driver name will only appear once in a .txt file.

 ## How I tested the application
-Tried running the application with some edge cases including missing input file command-line argument, input file not found, division by zero when a trip has 0 travel time, empty input file, input file with blank lines in between commands, unknown input line format, etc.
+Unit tested some edge cases including missing input file command-line argument, input file not found, division by zero when a trip has 0 travel time, empty input file, input file with blank lines in between commands, unknown input line format, etc.

 Written a unit test for Driver class (inside directory 'models') that tests whether the constructor sets an object's values correctly.